okfde/okfn.de/content/blog/2018/2018-07-17-Policy-advocacy-with-a-twist.md

   - /blog/2018/07/Policy-advocacy-with-a-twist/

 ---
 At the Open Knowledge Foundation Deutschland we’ve been advocating for rules and regulation that open up closed systems and processes in areas such as data governance, financial transparency and algorithmic accountability.
-However, as a small organization that largely runs on project grants and individual donations, we don’t have the resources to run large-scale advocacy campaigns.
+However, as a small organisation that largely runs on project grants and individual donations, we don’t have the resources to run large-scale advocacy campaigns.
 The key to success for us has been to rely on a combination of law, tech and crowd to address some of the most important policy issues in our field.
 Here are two examples to illustrate how we work.

 ### Pushing for transparency in lawmaking